top of page

 What Help Is Available?

-An Individual Education Program for children with a disability beginning age three.
+An Individual Education Program for children with a disability beginning at age three.

 An Individual Family Service Plan for each child with a disability birth through 2 or